Stocks churn, oil prices ebb amid Russia's war in Ukraine

 Leaders of OPEC and other major oil-producing countries are sticking with plans to gradually increase oil production.
 Meanwhile, the U.S. and other major governments in the International Energy Agency plan to release 60 million barrels from strategic reserves to boost supplies.

 Rising inflation and the Fed's reaction is still a big focus for investors with the impact of the conflict uncertain.
-Powell is giving a second day of testimony before Congress Thursday.
+Powell gave a second day of testimony before Congress Thursday, telling the Senate Banking Committee that Russia's invasion of Ukraine will likely further magnify the high inflation that has engulfed the U.S. economy.
+At the same time, Powell said he is committed to doing whatever it will take to slow inflation, underscoring the central bank's high-risk challenge in raising interest rates enough to stem inflation without tipping the economy into another recession.

 Investors will get another update on the U.S. jobs market on Friday when the Labor Department releases its report for February.